Is There A Doctor Aboard? Medical Emergencies In The Clouds

 GOUNDER: You're welcome.

 CONAN: Dr. Celine Gounder, infectious disease and public health specialist.
 She joined us from NPR's bureau in New York.
-We put a link to her article on The Atlantic on our website.
-Tomorrow, TALK OF THE NATION: SCIENCE FRIDAY.
-We'll see you again on Monday.
+We put up a link to her article on The Atlantic on our website.
 I'm Neal Conan, NPR News in Washington.
 Transcript provided by NPR, Copyright NPR.